jondkoon/jquery.cascadingList/README.md

         console.log(value);
     });

-## Options
+##Options
-The cascadingList pluging expects an object with the following required options:
+The cascadingList plugin expects an object with the following required options:

 - data: an array of item objects that represents your hierarchichal data
 - value: used when setting and retrieving the value from cascadingList
 - display: used for displaying an item to the user
 - parent: the value of this items parent used when forming the hierarchichal structure

 value, display, and parent can be given in three forms:

 - key string: tells cascadingList what property on the item object to use
 - function: will be called in the context of the item object and will use the return value.
 The function will be executed for each item once at initialization
 - static string: if a string that is not a property of the item object is given a static string will be used

 The following are some optional options:

 - change: a function that will be called when the value is changed.
 The new value will be passed.
 - defaultValue: the initial value to use after initializing the widget.
 If none is specified the first item will be used.